Grants Open & Upcoming

 – Research grants (for individuals) for research directly related to forests and afforestation.

-Applications are open on 22 January 2024 and close on 29 March 2024 or earlier if sufficient applications well aligned to the funding objectives are received.
+Applications are open 24 February 2025 – 2 May 2025 or earlier if sufficient applications well aligned to the funding objectives are received.
 For this reason, please submit your application as soon as possible.

-Scholarships for registered medical practitioners for research and/or post-graduate training and experience in rheumatic disease, physical medicine and manipulative treatment overseas.
 Applications are open year round but for the most part are considered by the Board of granting in May.
+If you wish to be considered in the funding round for the current year, please submit your application by 31st March.
 Please monitor carefully for changes as time-frames for applications may be amended.

 Spencer Mason Post-Graduate Scholarship in New Zealand Law